JamesHiegel/CSharp_Portfolio/CountLettersDigitsSpecial/README.md

 # Count Letters Digits Special

-Example program that calculates the perimeter and area of a circle.
+Example program that counts the numbers of letters, digits and special characters in a provided string.

 ## Getting Started